LIVESTREAMING: Wontumi Nationwide Sports with King Eben

 Renowned sports broadcaster King Eben sits with his pundits to discuss major issues in sports.

-On the bill is Ghana's victory against Zimbabwe as well as preparations towards the second leg expected to be played in Harare, Zimbabwe.
+On the bill today is Ghana's back-to-back victory against the Warriors of Zimbabwe at the Cape Coast Sports and the National Sports Stadium in Harare.

-The Black Stars had their first win under new coach Milovan Rajevac with a 3-1 victory over the Warriors of Zimbabwe and Kweku Edilson with video evidence will explain the various tactical battles that aided Ghana’s win in Cape Coast.
+The Black Stars had their second win under new coach Milovan Rajevac with a 1-0 victory over the Warriors of Zimbabwe.

+Kweku Edilson, a pundit on the show, will explain to listeners the various tactical battles that aided Ghana’s win in the World Cup qualifiers.